 Impact Of Loading Speeds

 Speed is a very important ranking factor not only for websites but for mobile devices too.

 Loading time is important simply because it impacts user experience which can result in conversion or bounce rates.
 According to experts, users expect your website to load in 2 seconds.
 If it fails, they leave to go to your competitors.
-Therefore, high bounce rates results in lower leads and impacts your SERPs ranking in the long run.
+Therefore, high bounce rates result in lower leads and impact your SERPs ranking in the long run.

-There are some things you can do to boost loading speeds such as: choosing the right hosting plan, removing auto play content, reducing number of plugins and popups and investing in a reliable content delivery network (CDN).
+There are some things you can do to boost loading speeds such as: choosing the right hosting plan, removing auto-play content, reducing the number of plugins and popups, and investing in a reliable content delivery network (CDN).

 This means that your guest’s experience will determine if they will buy from you.
 Studies also suggest that up to 52% of mobile users will not make a purchase after a negative experience.
 Given this data, it is not surprising that Google is also making strides in helping to improve user satisfaction by providing users with relevant results.
 They have a Mobile-First index that crawls the mobile version of your website.

 Use Google’s Mobile-Friendly Test to find out if your website is mobile-friendly.

 Website design impacts your visitor’s impression of your brand and makes it feel professional and credible.
 Most of all it affects user experience and influences their engagement and purchasing decisions.
 Always remember that Google keeps this in mind when ranking you.